ogame-tbot/TBot/General Help-Settings.md

       }

 Other actions by the Defender settings are `SpyAttacker`, `MessageAttacker` and `TelegramMessenger`  which are self explanatory,  and `Alarm`, which if set to true, will play a loud sound in your computer (useless if TBot is in a remote server) .

+#### Brain
+This section controls most of the actions in TBot, specially when it comes to building things and researching.

+      "Brain": {
+        "Active": true,

+The above setting turn all of the Brain functions on or off.

+        "AutoMine": {
+			"Active": true,
+This section turn on or off the AutoMine actions, which include settings for the maximum levels for all the buildings you want on your planets/ moons.
+For example, the line:

+      "MaxMetalMine": 40,
+      "MaxCrystalMine": 35,
+means the max metal mine to be built by the brain is a level 40 mine, etceteras.

+The Transports section sets a kind of ship and a planet of origin from which resources will be sent to other planets.
+The `DeutToLeave` setting is the ammount of Deuterium to be left in the origin coordinates.
+If you set the `"Exclude":` to some coordinates, it will not ship resources or build things in those coordinates.

+The following lines:

+      "OptimizeForStart": true,
+      "PrioritizeRobotsAndNanites": false,
+      "BuildDepositIfFull": false,
+      "DepositHours": 6,
+      "MaxDaysOfInvestmentReturn": 365,
+      "DeutToLeaveOnMoons": 1000000,
+      "CheckIntervalMin": 10,
+      "CheckIntervalMax": 20
+are especially useful in the beginning, when your priorities in terms of buildings have to do with getting Nanites built and your deposits with some space.
+Also in the initial part of the game, it is important for the Brain to check often what needs to be built.

+#### Autoreasearch
+When this setting is set to true, TBot will do the research in the planet set, much like the brain builds things.
+So you set the levels of technologies you want, a Target planet to do the research, an origin and type of ship to sent the resources to complete the research.
+It can be the same or a different planet from the `AutoMine` settings.

+In the early game, the settings:

+      "OptimizeForStart": true,
+      "EnsureExpoSlots": true,
+      "PrioritizeAstrophysics": true,
+      "PrioritizePlasmaTechnology": true,
+      "PrioritizeEnergyTechnology": true,
+      "PrioritizeIntergalacticResearchNetwork": true,
+      "CheckIntervalMin": 10,
+      "CheckIntervalMax": 20

+  will help you get the Astrophysics going, and in the late game, you can set it to research the only profitable techs, Plasma, Energy ,Intergalactic Research Network, and Astrophysics.

+  #### AutoCargo